 Most lenders consider your credit score and credit history before providing a loan or offering you an interest rate.
 Some lenders also require a minimum credit score for you to qualify.
 You should, therefore, know your credit score before you apply.
 This will help you determine which loans to apply for and also what terms you can expect to be offered.

 Lenders want to know you’ll have enough money to repay your loan.
 The best thing would be to prove you have a steady, regular income.
 You’ll also need to prove you have enough money to cover your living expenses after your loan repayments.
 So check out your pay stubs and do the math!

 3. Clear Other Debts

 Having other debt will influence your ability to get a loan, as your total monthly debt repayments will be considered in determining whether you can afford another loan.
-So, if you want to apply for refinancing try paying off some of your credit card or mortgage debt first.
+So, if you want to apply for refinancing, try paying off as much of your credit card or other debts first.